GREEN PACKAGING DESIGN:

 As a communication agency, it’s becoming increasingly challenging to approach green packaging design creatively.
-You have to take into account your audience, printer and client, and the relatively limited green materials and methods available.
+Take into account your audience, printer and client, and the relatively limited green materials and methods available.
 But in the end, the most successful green packaging aligns with consumer expectations while maintaining brand consistency.

 Green packaging design is no longer just a trend, it’s an expectation.
 Each stakeholder brings essential requirements to the table: consumers demand sustainable and recyclable packaging, printers need to maintain quality while achieving profitable margins, and brands require packaging that enhances their identity.
 Additionally, products like food or toys must comply with strict material and labelling regulations, while adapting production lines can be costly.